skonfig/base/type/__line/man.rst

    Must be set, if ``--state present`` or ``--state replace``.
    Ignored if ``--regex`` is used and ``--state absent``. onchange
-   The code to run if line is added, removed or updated. regex
+   Execute the given command after a line was added, removed, or updated.

+   Can be used multiple times to execute multiple commands.
+   The commands will be executed in the order the parameters are specified. regex
    If ``--state present``, search for this pattern and if it matches add the given line.